-- The ttC Register Child serves as a record of information relating to the visits between 6 and 24 months of life including vaccines, continued breastfeeding, complementary feeding, vitamin A and deworming. - For all practices, the ttC-HVs should mark a tick ✓ for a positive answer and a cross ➤ for a negative answer, aligned to the timing of the home visit.
+- The ttC Register Child serves as a record of information relating to the visits between 6 and 24 months of life including vaccines, continued breastfeeding to 2 years and beyond, complementary feeding, vitamin A and deworming. - For all practices, the ttC-HVs should mark a tick ✓ for a positive answer and a cross × for a negative answer, aligned to the timing of the home visit.